- Information about the responsible entity

 In addition, if you use our services while you are outside the EEA, your information may be transferred outside the EEA in order to provide you with those services.

 Your stored personal information will be deleted if you revoke your consent, if storage of data is no longer necessary to serve its purpose or if storage is impossible due to other reasons (e.g. conflicting legal regulations).

 The transmission of information via the internet is not completely secure.
 We will do our best to protect your personal information, but we cannot guarantee security of your data which you send to us via the internet.
 Any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-11. Accessing, rectifying, removing, blocking or revoking of personal information
+11. Accessing, rectifying, removing, blocking, restricting or revoking of personal information

 You may exercise any of the following rights by writing us or sending us an email (Please see Section 12 – Contact information below):